fixrb/brutal/README.md

 brutal
 ```

-This would create a `user_brutal.rb` file containing the test suite.
+This would create a `test_user.rb` file containing the test suite.

 Assuming now that in the workspace there are a large number of configuration files named in the `spec/` folder, the complete test suite could be generated recursively via this command: